 The western islands are still active with volcanic activity as they are they are the youngest and still reside over the hotspot deep under the sea.

-Seirra Negra has the second largest caldera in the world-six miles in diameter.
-When dormant the volcano is a sought after hike for visitors to the island.
+Sierra Negra has the second largest caldera in the world-six miles in diameter.
+When dormant the volcano is a sought after hike, for visitors to the island.
 Presently the area is closed to visitors and the neighboring communities have been evacuated as a safety precaution.
 A few fast facts for those concerned about traveling to the islands.

-- Isabela is still accessible for those with the island on their itinerary.
-Los Tuneles, Las Tintoreras, the tortoise breeding center, and Peurto Villamil beach are open to explore.
+• Isabela is still accessible for those with the island on their itinerary.
+Los Tuneles, Las Tintoreras, the tortoise breeding center, and Peurto Villamil beach are open to exploring.